-Since your baby’s diet is dependent on the nutrients, vitamins, and minerals you consume, it is important that you know everything there is to know about taking magnesium while nursing.
+Since your baby’s diet is dependant on the nutrients, vitamins, and minerals you consume, it is important that you know everything there is to know about taking magnesium while nursing.
 But before we go in-depth, let’s cover some general information about magnesium.

 What is Magnesium, and Why is it So Important?

 Magnesium is the fourth most abundant mineral in the human body and an essential part of a healthy diet.
 Magnesium intake is particularly low among women (even more so if you are pregnant), making supplementation very important.